Serbia sells Yugoslav-era film studio, rights to iconic movies

 Bankruptcy proceedings began in 2011, drawing warnings from Serbia’s film community that the state risked losing a valuable part of its national heritage.

-As the sale neared, a petition was started seeking to exclude the film archive from the privatization process, without success.
+As the sale neared, a petition was started seeking to exclude the film archive from the privatisation process, without success.

 On Wednesday, it was sold to Filmway, which is registered as being founded one month ago with capital of 60,000 dinars, or about 500 euros ($537).
 The legal representative is listed as Michel Babic, a French citizen.

-Filmway takes ownership of 21,642 square meters of studios and office space including actors’ suits, rights to the Avala Film archive, costumes, props and a mock Italian city recalling the studio’s glory days.
+Filmway takes ownership of 21,642 square metres of studios and office space including actors’ suits, rights to the Avala Film archive, costumes, props and a mock Italian city recalling the studio’s glory days.

-Dozens of people gathered in front of the Privatization Agency to protest.
+Dozens of people gathered in front of the Privatisation Agency to protest.
 “Our film history should not be forgotten,” said Luka Ozegovic, a student at Belgrade’s Faculty of Dramatic Arts.

 ”Avala Film is not what it used to be,“ said screenwriter Dimitrije Vojnov. ”Selling Avala Film would not be such a big loss for the domestic film industry, but rights are the big issue.